 Visitors access your app for two reasons: they either want to browse your product or service offerings, or they want to make a specific purchase.
-You need to be poised to honor both purposes and to determine how you can optimize conversions within those two purposes.
+You need to be poised to honor both purposes and to determine how you can optimize your app conversion rate within those two purposes.
 Consider all of these usability factors that will impact your CRO.

-- Be welcoming to all users, no matter what their purpose – searching, browsing, purchasing.
+- Be welcoming to all users, no matter their purpose – searching, browsing, purchasing.